-1. Applying the purpose test
+Applying the purpose test

-The most problematic question for non-party campaigners is whether an issue based campaign meets the purpose test.
-To assess whether a campaign meets the purpose test, the Electoral Commission guidance advises to consider: Read more about applying the 'purpose' and 'public' tests in the Electoral Commission's overview of regulated non-party campaigning.
+The most problematic question for non-party campaigners is whether an issue-based campaign meets the purpose test.
+To assess whether a campaign meets the purpose test, the Electoral Commission guidance advises to consider:

 - Tone.
 For example, is the tone of the campaign positive or negative towards a political party or parties, or category of candidate, or a policy that a party or category of candidate supports or does not support? - Context and timing.
 For example, are you campaigning on an issue that is prominent in public debate?
 Are you campaigning on an issue that clearly represents an area of difference between political parties?
 Are you campaigning as a reaction to a policy or position of a political party?
 Are you campaigning close to the date of an election (campaigning very close to an election may make it more likely that you will pass the purpose test)? - Call to action.
 For example, is your campaign asking people (whether explicitly or implicitly) to vote for a particular political party, parties or category of candidate at an upcoming election? - How a reasonable person would see the activity.
 Would a reasonable person regard your campaign as intended to influence people's voting choices?